marcelo-schroeder/GustyKit/README.md

 This framework has been used in a few projects for my clients.

+The latest API documentation can be found [here](http://cocoadocs.org/docsets/GustyKit).

 Additional documentation and sample code are coming soon.

 ## How to install GustyKit ##